hoedlChr/scormConverter/README.md

 This project is designed to process SCORM packages by extracting files from ZIP archives, parsing XML files, and then re-zipping the files.
 The main script, `index.py`, handles the conversion of files within a specified directory.

+## Background

+We are transitioning from the ILIAS learning management system to SAP SuccessFactors.
+During this transition, we encountered an issue where SCORM packages in the 2004 3rd Edition format do not function correctly in SAP SuccessFactors, although they run without problems in ILIAS.
+This project aims to address this compatibility issue by converting the SCORM packages to a format that is compatible with SAP SuccessFactors.

 ## Project Structure

 - `index.py`: The main script that orchestrates the conversion process.